-Two heads are better than one: Gene expression reveals molecular mechanisms underlying evolution of cerebral cortexNovember 9th, 2012 in Neuroscience /
+Two heads are better than one: Gene expression reveals molecular mechanisms underlying evolution of cerebral cortexNovember 9, 2012 in Medicine & Health / Neuroscience

 Dramatic expansion of the human cerebral cortex, over the course of evolution, accommodated new areas for specialized cognitive function, including language.
 Understanding the genetic mechanisms underlying these changes, however, remains a challenge to neuroscientists.